How to make Hollandaise sauce

 2

 Place a large bowl over a pan of simmering water and add the egg yolks.
-Whisk until they have doubled in size and add 2 tablespoons of the vinegar reduction
+Whisk until they have doubled in size then add the vinegar and whisk in

 3